arcanium-avalon/arcanium/README.md

 from the Multi-User Dungeon.
 On the right side of the screen, metrics and statuses will be displyed for live troubleshooting.
 A timer will echo the current status of the character, for logging review purposes.

+A secondary purpose of this project is to write a story about the life of Arcanium, as it develops through the bots travels through the land.
+These can be updated into the game's Bulletin Board as the character progresses through the game.